 Delegation Law 33/2017 and later decree-law 147/2017 have provided for the establishment of the already invoked Network of Protection and Social Inclusion (par.
 4.0) with the aim of fostering greater territorial homogeneity in the provision of services and defining guidelines for the interventions indicated.

 The Network is responsible for the development of the following three plans adopted by the Government and the Ministry:

-Plan for anti-poverty social interventions andservices: a programmatic tool for the use of the poverty fund resources to finance interventions and social services to combat poverty;
+- The Action Plan for Poverty and Social Services 2021-2023 : a programmatic tool for the use of the poverty fund resources to finance interventions and social services to combat poverty.

 A further programme instrument should be reported, which refers to cooperation with the Ministry of Education (cf. chapter 6):

 Plan against Educational Poverty: an action plan to intervene effectively and systemically in combating educational failure.

 In this context, the set of interventions and services defines an area of action characterized by high levels of integration of instruments related to both health care and socio-welfare areas, and by dynamics with significant inter-institutional and inter-organisational importance (par.
 4.6)

 The Plans, which have a three-year time horizon with annual updates, identify the development of interventions based on the resources of the Funds referred to, with the aim of gradually achieving, within the available resources, the essential levels of welfare benefits to be guaranteed throughout the country.
 In this context, the Plan identifies national priorities, while, in line with these, the Regional Plans will eventually have to indicate further specific reinforcements to be envisaged in the territories of competence.

 It will therefore be the Regional Plans (or various acts of planning) that will regulate the forms of cooperation between the services to achieve the desired results.

 With regard to the essential levels of welfare benefits, the Plans identify: